beyond-all-reason/teiserver/README.md

 ### Roadmap to v1.0 (remaining items, not full list)
-- Persist user changes to database when altering friends
 - Ability to rename battles in web interface

 ### Post parity todo (in no particular order)